 What is National Insurance?

-The amount paid depends on earnings and employment status, with different classes of contributions for employees, employers, and the self-employed.
+How much you pay depends on your employment status and earnings, with different classes in place for employees, employers, and the self-employed.

 Who pays National Insurance?